djinn-ci/djinn/docs/user/images.md

         -drive file=my-image.qcow2,media=disk,if=virtio

 Once the operating has been installed we can go about configuring the image for use.
-The QEMU driver in Djinn uses a passwordless `root` user to connect to the machine to perform jobs, so we need to ensure that the `root` user has no password.
+The QEMU driver in Djinn CI uses a passwordless `root` user to connect to the machine to perform jobs, so we need to ensure that the `root` user has no password.

-    $ passwd -d
+    $ passwd -d root

 Next, we need to configure the SSH server to allow for a root login, and to allow password authentication.
-Below is the typical SSH configuration used by the base images provided by Djinn.
+Below is the typical SSH configuration used by the base images provided by Djinn CI.

     # Authentication:
     PermitRootLogin yes